How to Foster Positive Work Environment | 10 Efficient Ways

 6. Make time for fun

-7. Make space for equal and open discussions.
+7. Make space for equal and open communication

 A strong and effective workplace should be the ideal setting for candid dialogues.
 Workshops and brainstorming sessions can be fantastic ways to come up with fresh, intriguing, and creative ideas.
 Companies should also make space for the more soft-spoken employees to put their opinions and ideas forward to foster a more inclusive environment for everyone.